-8 Note: EMFAF Reg (Article 18c and d "other vessels up to 24 metres in overall length, the new or modernised engine does not have more power in kW than that of the current engine and emits at least 20 % less CO2 compared to the current engine.".
+&lt;sup>12 Note: EMFAF Reg Article 18c and d "other vessels up to 24 metres in overall length, the new or modernised engine does not have more power in kW than that of the current engine and emits at least 20 % less CO2 compared to the current engine.".

-Fishers should also be offered alternative fishing techniques, such as developing traps and pots fishery (for example, see the French project "Baitfish" studying the behaviour of fish facing new traps design and choices of bait116) that catch high-quality fish because they are not as stressed as in trawl nets.
-Other gear types may also be likely to have impacts such as bycatch and lost nets (e.g., gillnets or trammel nets117).
-Passive gears are associated with the so-called "ghost fishing" issue (due to traps lost in the water after a storm118) and pollution from traps lost at sea.^{119,120} However, biodegradable products could also be used to make fishing pots and limit ghost fishing.
+energy efficiency can cut fuel costs and increase competitiveness, such fear could be justified when there are uncertainties on how to first fund the shift to new gear types or designs or adjust vessels.
+Fishers should also be offered alternative fishing techniques, such as developing traps and pots fishery (for example, see the French project "Baitfish" studying the behaviour of fish facing new traps design and choices of bait) that catch high-quality fish because they are not as stressed as in trawl nets.
+Other gear types may also be likely to have impacts such as bycatch and lost nets (e.g., gillnets or trammel nets).
+Passive gears are associated with the so-called "ghost fishing" issue (due to traps lost in the water after a storm) and pollution from traps lost at sea.
+119,120 However, biodegradable products could also be used to make fishing pots and limit ghost fishing.